AntonisGkortzis/fun-in-Athens/CONTRIBUTING.md

 Feel free to use emojis :sunglasses:
 ### Plagiarism
-**Don't forget that copy-paste is not allowed, even if you mention your source.
-You need to change the original text and write your own based on it**
+Don't forget that copy-paste is **not allowed**, even if you mention your source.
+You need to change the original text and write your own based on it